 - leaky gut

-Here is their preliminary statement about cholesterol:
+Here is their statement about cholesterol:

 Cholesterol.
 Previously, the Dietary Guidelines for Americans recommended that cholesterol intake be limited to no more than 300 mg/day.
 The 2015 DGAC will not bring forward this recommendation, because available evidence shows no appreciable relationship between consumption of dietary cholesterol and serum cholesterol… Cholesterol is not a nutrient of concern for overconsumption.”

-So as it stands, this is to inform you that there are NO foods high in ‘bad’ cholesterol that you need to avoid!
+So as it stands, this scientifically-backed information shows that there are NO foods high in ‘bad’ cholesterol that you need to avoid!

 Eat your egg yolks and enjoy your meats, even red meat.
 It’s the processed and packaged foods that will harm your body, not real foods that come from nature. 🙂

 More resources on cholesterol and diabetes:

 - Diabetes and cholesterol levels

 - High cholesterol on a low carb diet: what to do

 - Diabetes dyslipidemia